genesys-neu/TRACTOR/README.md

-This folder is organized as follows:
+This repository is organized as follows:

 -logs contains the output of the data after it is played back in Colosseum.
 This folder has subfolders based on how and when I collected the data.
 All files in the sub folders ending in _clean have been through initial data